Frequently Asked Questions

 How do the required laboratory sessions work?

-All MLT students will be required to travel to the MACC Mexico Campus at designated times during the fall and spring semesters to participate in “centralized lab” sessions that bring the students from all campuses together for group lab activities and testing.
-Any required lodging will be at the student’s expense.
+All MLT students will be required to travel to the MACC Mexico Campus at designated consecutive days during the fall and spring semesters to participate in “centralized lab” sessions that bring the students from all campuses together for group lab activities and testing.
+Any required lodging and transportation will be at the student’s expense.

 Are my classes virtual?

-The classroom lecture component is taught by MACC and Three Rivers College faculty and is broadcast to the MLT students located at the East Central College, MACC, North Central Missouri College, Three Rivers College, and State Fair Community College campuses using interactive television (ITV) or online learning management system technology.
+The classroom lecture component is taught and recorded by MACC faculty and is available to the MLT students located at the East Central College, Mineral Area College, MACC, North Central Missouri College, Three Rivers College, and State Fair Community College campuses using online learning management system technology.
+Weekly office hours are available virtually with all the instructors in the program.

 What type of technology requirements must I have for virtual classes?

 Students are NOT required to have a personally owned computer or home-based high-speed internet access as these materials and services are made readily available at all “home” campuses.
-However, it is strongly recommended that students have their own computer for use throughout the program.
+However, it is strongly recommended that students have their own computer and high-speed internet access for use throughout the program.

 If I already have a bachelor’s degree, what are my options after completing the MLT Program?

-Students may sit for their Medical Laboratory Science certification examination (the 4 year version of the laboratory degree) if they already have a bachelor’s degree, after at least two years working in the laboratory field after obtaining MLT certification.
+Students may sit for their Medical Laboratory Scientist certification examination (the 4 year version of the laboratory degree) if they already have a bachelor’s degree that meets eligibility requirements listed below, after at least one full time year working in the laboratory field after obtaining MLT certification.
+The programmatic year of our NAACLS Accredited MLT Program is the equivalent of one-year work experience for eligibility, according to ASCP.

-According to the ASCP Board of Certification, to sit for the MLS exam a student must:
+According to the ASCP Board of Certification, to sit for the MLS exam using Route 2 entry, a student must:

-- Obtain MLT(ASCP) certification and have a baccalaureate degree from a regionally accredited college/university, including 16 semester hours of biological science (one semester of microbiology), 16 semester hours of chemistry, and have two years full time acceptable clinical laboratory experience in blood banking, chemistry, hematology, microbiology, immunology, and urinalysis/body fluids in the U.S., Canada or an accredited laboratory within the last four years.
+- AND two years of full time acceptable clinical experience*** in blood banking, chemistry, hematology, microbiology, immunology, and urinalysis/body fluids in an acceptable laboratory with in the last five years.

 Is Financial Aid available?